 - TD Ameritrade – One of the largest brokerage firms in the world.
 Recently launched Bitcoin futures trading.

 - OKEx – Hong Kong-based cryptocurrency trading platform offering Bitcoin futures — not available to U.S. citizens.

 - Nasdaq – Second largest stock market exchange (by market cap) in the world.
 Planning on launching Bitcoin futures trading in early 2019.

-- Bakkt – Upcoming Bitcoin futures trading and custody platform backed by the Intercontinental Exchange (ICE) which owns the NYSE.
-Have delayed the launch several times, but plan on offering physical delivery of Bitcoin for futures contracts in early 2019 and provides custodial services for investors.
+- Bakkt – A Bitcoin futures trading and custody platform backed by the Intercontinental Exchange (ICE) which owns the NYSE.

 Bitcoin Futures’ Role in Further Regulatory Progression